ansegura7/ansegura7.github.io/_posts/2019-09-28-datascience-fifa19-data.md

 5. Analysis of Similarity
 6. Networks and Force System

-Click [here](https://ansegura7.github.io/DataScience_FIFA19Data/) to see the project.
+Click [here](https://ansegura7.github.io/DataScience_FIFA19Data/) to see the project and the repository.